You'll love how easy it is to make this gluten free pancakes recipe. Make extra mix so you can cook pancakes anytime you feel like it!

 What are the best pancake toppings?

-Sure there's butter and maple syrup.
-But how about trying these toppings on this gluten free pancake recipe:
+Sure there's butter and warm maple syrup.
+But how about trying these toppings on these fluffy gluten-free pancakes:

 - chocolate syrup